philmander/fetch/README.md

 ### In the browser

-Fetchify also provides a browser polyfill build.
+Fetchify also provides a browser polyfill build (see the `dist` directory).

 If you don't want to globally polyfill a Promise impl, you can also inject it: